robjg/oddjob/docs/reference/README.md

 - [input-text](org/oddjob/input/requests/InputText.md) - A request for a simple line of input.
 - [invoke](org/oddjob/script/InvokeType.md) - Invoke a java method or script snippet, or JMX operation.
 - [is](org/oddjob/arooa/types/IsType.md) - Create an Object that is the class of the property.
-- [list](org/oddjob/arooa/types/ListType.md) - A list provides a way of setting properties that are either [java.util.List](http://rgordon.co.uk/oddjob/1.6.0/api/java/util/List.html)types or arrays.
+- [list](org/oddjob/arooa/types/ListType.md) - A list provides a way of setting properties that are either [java.util.List](http://rgordon.co.uk/oddjob/1.6.0/api/java/util/List.html) types or arrays.
 - [logout](org/oddjob/logging/slf4j/LogoutType.md) - Provide an output to a logger.
 - [magic-class](org/oddjob/values/types/MagicClassType.md) - Definition for a Magic Bean, which is a bean that can be defined dynamically.
 - [map](org/oddjob/arooa/types/MapType.md) - A map allows a map of strings to values to be created.